IBM/complex-linear-network-analyzer/CONTRIBUTING.md

 The project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.

-For a list of the maintainers, see the [MAINTAINERS.md](MAINTAINERS.md) page.

 ## Legal

 Each source file must include a license header for the Apache